RodrigoPAml/BoxEngine/README.md

 * audio module (2d and 3d audios)
 * font module (with support for any .ttf)
 * camera module (support for 2d and 3d camera manipulations)
-* debug/logging module (logging suport also in scripting)
+* debug/logging module (logging support also in scripting)
 * texture module (allows to manipulate texture with the GPU)
 * shader module (allows to create and use shader with the GPU)
 * vertex module (allows to allocate mesh with the GPU)